SourceLastBenchCoder/Beauty-Parlor-NextJs-Template/README.md

 Open your browser and go to http://localhost:3000 to use the application.

+Please use the following credentials for admin login:

+User email: admin@sample.com
+Password: admin123

 Feel free to use this format in your Git repository's README.md file.
 Let me know if there's anything else you'd like to add!